Bohemian Grove: History

 You come upon it suddenly.
 One step and its glory is over you.
 There is no perspective; you cannot get far enough away from one of the trees to see it as a whole.
 There they stand, a world of height above you, their pinnacles hidden by their topmost fringes of branches or lost in the sky.

-Not long after the club's establishment by newspaper journalists, it was commandeered by prominent San Francisco-based businessmen, who provided the financial resources necessary to acquire further land and facilities at the Grove.
-However, they still retained the "bohemians"—the artists and musicians—who continued to entertain international members and guests.
+Not long after the club was founded by newspaper journalists, its membership expanded to include prominent San Francisco–based businessmen.
+These members provided the financial resources needed to acquire additional land and develop facilities at the Grove.
+Artists and musicians remained part of the club and continued to contribute to its cultural activities and entertainment.